 Prior to independence in 1960, Madagascar was a French colony, although British missionaries were also very influential in the decades before France overthrew the monarchy in 1895.
 Relations between the United States and Madagascar began with the establishment of a consulate in the port city of Tamatave in 1867.
-Relations were strained during the 1970s, when President Ratsiraka expelled the U.S. Ambassador, closed a NASA tracking station, and nationalized two U.S. oil companies.
+Relations were strained during the 1970s, when President Ratsiraka expelled the U.S. ambassador, closed a NASA tracking station, and nationalized two U.S. oil companies’ Madagascar operations.
 In 1980, relations at the ambassadorial level were restored.

 In 2009, Madagascar’s democratically elected president was driven from power in a coup that was supported by the military, which ended with the transfer of power to the head of the opposition.
 The self-proclaimed High Transitional Authority (HAT) under the leadership of current President Andry Rajoelina ruled Madagascar from 2009 until international pressure led to elections in 2013.
 During this time Madagascar experienced negative economic growth and diminished government revenues, undermining the political, social, and economic stability of the country.
-The United States supported international efforts led by the Southern African Development Community (SADC) and the African Union (AU) to ensure that the electoral process was upheld, which began with presidential elections in late 2013.
-An elected president, Hery Rajaonarimampianina, took office in January 2014.
+The United States supported international efforts led by the Southern African Development Community (SADC) and the African Union (AU) to uphold the electoral process for presidential elections in late 2013.
+Hery Rajaonarimampianina was elected president and took office in January 2014.
 Madagascar’s 2018 presidential elections, which Rajoelina won to regain the presidency, were generally determined to be free and fair.

 U.S. Assistance to Madagascar

 Bilateral Economic Relations

 U.S. exports to Madagascar include machinery, vegetable oil, rice and wheat, aircraft, and vehicles.
-U.S. imports from Madagascar include apparel, vanilla beans, precious stones/metals, and perfumes/cosmetics.
+U.S. imports from Madagascar are primarily apparel, vanilla beans, and precious stones/metals.
 The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa, of which Madagascar is a member.
-98.4% of Malagasy goods imported by the United States benefit from reduced tariffs from the African Growth and Opportunity Act (AGOA) was reinstated in January 2015.
+98.4% of Malagasy goods imported by the United States benefit from reduced tariffs from the African Growth and Opportunity Act or Generalized System of Preferences.

 Madagascar’s Membership in International Organizations